 - It’s important to have trustworthy friends who will stand by you during tough times.

-- His trustworthy nature made him the perfect candidate to manage the company’s finances.
+- His trustworthy nature made him the right choice to manage the company’s finances.

 Trustworthy Synonyms